jin-sj/rl_study/summary/day_1.md

 In words: Value of earlier state is updated by adding a multiple of the difference of value of new state and value of old state

+If alpha is reduced properly over time, the value function converges for any fixed opponent.
+If alpha is not reduced all the way to zero, it plays well against players that slowly change their way of playing

 ## Impressions (인상깊은점)
 * RL is another category in machine learning, it is not categorized within supervised or unsupervised learning
-* RL actively uses the information in its state/environment, where evolutionary/genetic algorithsm do not
+* RL actively uses the information in its state/environment, where evolutionary/genetic algorithms do not
 * RL tries to mimic the way people learn; people act to achieve a goal, which solves subproblems on the way (goal: Prep breakfast vs. pour milk, cereal, etc.)